 Students currently attending ELA do not need to reapply to the school through the open enrollment process, but will need to indicate their intent to return to ELA for the upcoming school year.
 Siblings of current students who want to attend should sign up using the open enrollment process.

-A lottery is held after each open enrollment period ends.
+A lottery is held throughout the year, as needed.
 Families will be notified via email of their child’s acceptance into the school through the computerized lottery program.
-Families selected will be notified of the next steps in the registration process and what timeline the will need to follow.
+Families selected will be notified of the next steps in the registration process and what timeline they will need to follow.